To donate an item/s for the Silent Auction, please clickHERE.

 Land Trust for Louisiana (LTL) is a 501(c)(3) non-profit land conservation organization.

 We work cooperatively with local communities, landowners, businesses, and other non-profits to achieve many goals.
 By working with us, our partners are able to protect river-banks, manage storm-water, create wildlife corridors, protect habitat for migrating birds, and much, much more.
 We also help to create greenways and blueways and to provide much needed open space for people to work and play.

 We are often an option for private landowners who want to preserve their family lands and achieve personal conservation goals, with some tax benefits available.
 We are comprised of local financial experts, tax attorneys, environmental professionals, land-owners, and area residents who want to protect valuable natural and agricultural lands.

-We are not a government organization.
-We work cooperatively with local governments, land owners, and other such agencies as needed.
+We are not a government organization. – We work cooperatively with governments, land-owners, and other such agencies as needed.

 LTL is accredited by the national Land Trust Alliance Commission and is state certified by the Louisiana Department of Natural Resources.
 Land Trust for Louisiana is guided by the Land Trust Alliance’s Standards and Practices.